I missed another promise that I promised this time I’d keep.

 that snags you as you pass it by:

 it’s not the bleeding that ages you, it’s the scars;

 think of sand put through the fire—eventually you become clear glass

-but too fragile to hold on to when made.
+but too fragile to hold on to, once made.

 So hold me,

 just hold me—for a second will do.
 Hold me as if to say

 You do not have to break and I will never let you go.

 So that when I do, and you don’t (as I will and you won’t

 and that is the simple truth of it)